 6. Building new garage walls

-Usually, garage walls are a single course brickwork that doesn’t meet the BCA requirements for moisture and insulation.
+Usually, garage walls are single-course brickwork that doesn’t meet the BCA requirements for moisture and insulation.
 To improve this, we recommend adding an interior insulated stud wall.

 If your garage is fairly huge, consider adding partitions to create more rooms.